Directed graph: Indegree and outdegree

 For a vertex, the number of head ends adjacent to a vertex is called the indegree of the vertex and the number of tail ends adjacent to a vertex is its outdegree (called branching factor in trees).

 Let G = (V, E) and v ∈ V. The indegree of v is denoted deg−(v) and its outdegree is denoted deg+(v).

-A vertex with deg^{−}(v) = 0 is called a source, as it is the origin of each of its outcoming arcs.
+A vertex with deg^{−}(v) = 0 is called a source, as it is the origin of each of its outgoing arcs.
 Similarly, a vertex with deg^{+}(v) = 0 is called a sink, since it is the end of each of its incoming arcs.